espeak-ng/espeak-ng/docs/mbrola.md

   bit 6 (+64) only at the end of a word

 * `<espeak ph1>` \
-  The eSpeakNG phoneme which is to be translated to an mbrola phoneme.
+  The eSpeak NG phoneme which is to be translated to an mbrola phoneme.

 * `<espeak ph2>` \
   If this field is not `NULL`, then the match only occurs if